 - Additional enforcement efforts have resulted in:

-- Encouragement of approximately 30,000 taxpayers to enter voluntary disclosure programs offered by the IRS in 2009 and 2011, which resulted in the IRS collecting $2.7 billion in taxes, interest and penalties
+- Participation by over 38,000 taxpayers to enter voluntary disclosure programs offered by the IRS in 2009 and 2011, which resulted in the IRS collectin gbillions of dollars in taxes, interest and penalties.

 The Department has saved taxpayers dollars by being more cost efficient.
-The Attorney General’s Advisory Council for Savings and Efficiencies (SAVE Council) has realized more than $65.5 million in savings, and it expects to realize an additional $40 million by the end of fiscal year 2012 for a total estimated savings of $105.5 million.
+The Attorney General’s Advisory Council for Savings and Efficiencies (SAVE Council) has realized more than $132.2 million in savings and expects to see additional savings through the end of the fiscal year.

 The following are examples of SAVE Council actions:

-- After receiving the fiscal year 2011 and fiscal year 2012 appropriations, the Department identified $467 million and $422 million, respectively, in operating plan savings and efficiencies and non-grant program reductions.
+- After receiving the fiscal year 2011, fiscal year 2012, and fiscal year 2013 appropriations, the Department identified $467 million, $422 million, and $921 million respectively, in operating plan savings and efficiencies and non-grant program reductions.
+In FY 2013, the Department identified additional non-pay savings to mitigate the sequestration and avoid furloughs in FY 2013.

 Significant accomplishments include: